About the Conflict-Free Sourcing Initiative

 Our flagship Conflict-Free Smelter Program offers companies and their suppliers an independent, third-party audit that determines which smelters and refiners can be validated as “conflict-free,” in line with current global standards.
 We also offer our Conflict Minerals Reporting Template, which helps companies disclose and communicate about smelters in their supply chains, and we produce white papers and guidance documents on responsible conflict minerals sourcing and reporting on a regular basis.

-Over 330 companies and associations from seven different industries participate in the CFSI today, and we regularly collaborate with other complimentary programs and initiatives in this area.
-We also run a twice-yearly Conflict-Free Sourcing Initiative Workshop, which brings together hundreds of representatives from industry, government and civil society for updates, in-depth discussions and guidance on best practices on responsible mineral sourcing.
-As more companies work on this issue we hope for a future in which businesses can contribute positively to the fostering of peace and stability in the Great Lakes region.
+Over 330 companies and associations from seven different industries participate in the CFSI today, and we regularly collaborate with other complementary programs and initiatives in this area.
+We also run an annual Conflict-Free Sourcing Initiative Workshop, which brings together hundreds of representatives from industry, government and civil society for updates, in-depth discussions and guidance on best practices on responsible mineral sourcing.
+As more companies work on this issue we hope for a future in which businesses can contribute positively to the fostering of peace and stability in Conflict Affected and High Risk Areas globally.

 We provide a variety of tools and resources to support companies to make informed decisions about conflict minerals in their supply chains.
 These tools and resources are produced by several program areas and the working groups that support those program areas.
-CFSI programs are led by a Program Director, an Audit Program Coordinator and a steering committee of volunteers from participating companies.
-All CFSI members are welcome to participate in our various working groups and vote on governance issues.
+All CFSI members are welcome to participate in our various working groups.

 Our program areas include: